 The Outlander PHEV comes with the ability to prioritize 100% electric propulsion for a quiet ride, zero fuel consumption and zero tailpipe emissions.
-An “EV” button located near the gear selector prioritizes the Outlander PHEV the ability to be driven solely by the electric motors – ideal when driving through “quiet zones” or early mornings in sleepy neighbourhoods.
+An “EV” button located near the gear selector allows Outlander PHEV to be driven solely by the electric motors – ideal when driving through “quiet zones” or early mornings in sleepy neighbourhoods.

 Battery Charge Mode

 Charging the Outlander PHEV is also possible while the vehicle is being driven.
-With the push of a button, drivers can activate Battery Charge Mode which uses the 2.0-litre gasoline engine to charge the drive battery up to 80 per cent full in approximately 40 minutes.
+With the push of a button, drivers can activate Battery Charge Mode which uses the 2.0-litre gasoline engine to recharge the drive battery.

 Easy Charging with Standard DC Fast Charging Capability

-Charging the Outlander PHEV is simple with three different methods to choose from depending on your location and/or needs.
-The Outlander PHEV’s drive battery can be charged with a standard 120V (full charge in an estimated eight hours) power outlet at home with the supplied charging cable, or with a public or residential 240V (full charge in less than four hours) charging station.
-Outlander PHEV also comes standard with DC Fast Charging capability, the only Plug-in Hybrid in the market with it.
+Charging the Outlander PHEV is simple with three different methods to choose from depending on location and/or needs.
+The Outlander PHEV’s drive battery can be charged with a standard 120V (full charge in an estimated eight hours) power outlet at home with the supplied charging cable with 12A setting selected, or with a public or residential 240V (full charge in less than four hours) EVSE (Electric Vehicle Supply Equipment) charging station.
+Outlander PHEV also comes standard with DC Fast Charging capability, the only Plug-in Hybrid SUV in the market with it.
 Using this system at public charging facilities, the Outlander PHEV will charge up to 80 per cent capacity in less than 30 minutes.
-Charging status is conveniently displayed on the instrument panel.
+Charging status is displayed on the instrument panel.